Hiwonder-docs/ArmPi-Pro/source/docs/14_ros_opencv.md

 ### 8.1.1 Program Logic

-Let’s learn about the overall process of this section.
+Let's learn about the overall process of this section.

 **Step 1: Obtain camera image**

 Process the live camera feed via OpenCV.

 **Step 2: Image binarization**

 Convert all pixels in the image to 0 and 1 using OpenCV.
 Pixels with a value of 0 are represented as black, and pixels with a value of 1 are represented as white.

 **Step 3: Erosion and dilation**

 Erosion is performed to remove any jagged edges or noise from the image.
 Dilation expands the image edges to fill in any non-target pixels around the object.

 **Step 4: Locate contour**

 Determine the position of the object's contour by separating the black and white areas in the image.

 **Step 5: Enclose identified color objects**

 Identify color objects (red, green, and blue) and convert their coordinates to the unscaled size.
 Then, determine if they are the largest color object.

 ### 8.1.2 Operation Steps